 Are there other concerns about electronic cigarettes?

 Yes.
 The manufacturers of electronic cigarettes market them to young people, putting them at risk for developing a nicotine addiction that could lead to eventual tobacco use.
 Electronic cigarettes are produced in a variety of flavors—including chocolate, vanilla, strawberry, and mint—that are meant to appeal to adolescents.
+More teenagers are now using e-cigarettes than tobacco products, and they are using them purely recreationally, not to treat nicotine addiction.
+This is a very worrisome trend, given the concerns above and the possibility that e-cigarettes could serve as a gateway drug leading to substance abuse.
 Currently, electronic cigarettes can be sold without age restrictions, and they don’t require warning labels.

 What if I use electronic cigarettes only recreationally?